-Having invested in a pack of lamb mince, I began experimenting and I have to say, the results even blew me away.
+Having invested in a pack of lean lamb mince, I began experimenting and I have to say, the results even blew me away.
 The meatballs were juicy and flavoursome and the accompaniments easy to make and bursting with the flavour.

 There are two amazing things about this recipe.
 The first is that it makes 36 meatballs, yes 36 meatballs!!
 That’s six whole portions at six meatballs per person.
 I used two portions in the recipe below and froze the rest (uncooked) to use at another time.

 The second great thing about this recipe is it’s quick and easy.
 You can basically accompany it with anything you fancy although the below combination really is a winner.
 If you make the meatballs in a large batch in advance like I did, it’s even easier.

 I was served this in some wholemeal flat bread pittas which are around 3sp each with a large fresh side salad for that extra bit of something.

 Fake Away Meatball Kofte Kebab